doubleshow/metalsmith-boilerplates/README.md

 # metalsmith-boilerplates

-### layouts/extends
+### fingerprint-ignore/css-js

-Demonstrates the use of extends and includes with [metalsmith-layouts](https://github.com/superwolff/metalsmith-layouts).
-Uses [swig](https://paularmstrong.github.io/swig/), but other templating languages can be used as well, as long as they support extends and includes.
+Demonstrates how to fingerprint css and js with [metalsmith-fingerprint-ignore](https://github.com/superwolff/metalsmith-fingerprint-ignore).
+Uses [metalsmith-layouts](https://github.com/superwolff/metalsmith-layouts) to process the templates, but the variables from metalsmith-fingerprint-ignore can be used by other plugins as well.

 ##### Required